 Because the care of a living animal is a great responsibility, we are very particular about whom we hire.
 Our New York dog walkers approach us with an enthusiastic desire to work with dogs, and they have all come to us with prior dog handling experience.

 Our dog walkers pass a criminal background check and have checkable references.
-They are trained and assessed by James Phillips - the owner of King Pup and a professional dog walker with almost 10 years of dog walking experience.
+They are trained and assessed by James Phillips - the owner of King Pup and a professional dog walker with over 10 years of dog walking experience.

 New York dog walking is a skill that requires intelligence, 360 degree awareness, street smarts and above all, a working knowledge of dogs and how they see and respond to the world around them.
 It's a role we take very seriously indeed.
 Your dog is in safe hands.

 "How many dogs do you walk together at one time?"